 And sometimes it’s verbal and sometimes it’s non-verbal.
 And sometimes we reframe the whole thing.
 I really love my children so they have to be successful so I really push them so I really do this and I really do that.

 At the end of the day, you need to take a good, hard look in the mirror and ask yourself: Is this really about them?
 Or is this really about you?
 Some of you are living such ridiculous schedules.
 You don’t eat together, you don’t talk, you don’t go to bed at a decent hour, your life is pulled from here or there.
 And you think providing all these opportunities for your kids…

 I’ll tell you what your kids need is you.
 And three or four nights sitting around a table eating a meal that someone in the house actually cooked.
-And talking about how life is going and having the TV off for three or four nights a week and playing a board game and tickling one another.
+And talking about how life is going and having the TV off for three or four nights a week and playing a board game.
 And you would be shocked at the real love.
 We are chasing phantoms.
 Our children or our mates are not to enhance our worth.
 They are our opportunity to do what?
 Love them just for who they are.

 In agape love it has even creeped into the church.
 We’ve got a whole generation of people.
 I love You, God, if You bless me.
 If I am wealthy.
 If I am healthy.
 If You make my life work out.